4-H Youth Development

 4-H LEGO Robotics Club

 The 4-H LEGO Robotics Club promotes essential workplace skills in youth ages 9 –18.
 Students will explore teamwork, collaboration, and leadership while learning to appreciate science and technology.
 Youth learn to build structurally sound LEGO Robots as well as how to program these robots.
 The 4-H LEGO Robotics Club holds a monthly meeting and has the opportunity to compete in a fall competition with First LEGO League of Virginia (fee is required).
 The 4-H LEGO Robotics Club meets once per month at the James City County Recreation Center on Longhill Road.
-The 2011 - 2012-13 meeting dates and times can be found in the brochure below.
+In 2013-14 there will be an advanced and a beginner 4-H Robotics Club.
+The beginner club is for those participants that have not participated in a 4-H robotics club or camp in James City.
+The 4-H Robotics beginner club will meet on the second Tuesday of each month from 6:00 p.m. - 7:30 p.m. and the advanced club will meet on the third Tuesday of each month from 6:00 p.m. - 7:30 p.m.
 There is a $30 fee per participant per year to maintain equipment.

 4-H Cloverbud Clubs